jbcodeforce/ML-studies/docs/methodology/index.md

 ### Generative AI context

-In enterprise, there will be a large library of dedicated models.
+Some cloud provider leaders think, that enterprise will have a large library of dedicated models.
+Training model cost a lot of money for ensure results.
+Fine tuning a model may be attractive, but needs experts in deep learning tuning.
+We are currently more seeing a library of prompts and a small set of reliable LLMs that developers can trust.

 There will be still developers, data scientists, product managers, to develop solution around LLMs.
 A solution will use different LLMs and different capabilities to support multiple requirements that a business application needs: summarization, Q&A, chatbot, translation for example will mostly be combined in a lot of enterprise solutions.

 Data enrichment, prompt engineering, user interface, deployment, HA, multi tenancy, security, decision governance may all be part of any AI solution.